auzgood/STIGSCAPWinTool/README.md

 Then apply them to a Windows OS using Microsoft's LGPO.exe tool from their Security Compliance Manager Toolkit

 ## HOW TO USE IT:
-   Apply-STIGToolAdv.ps1	IN-DEVELOPMENT.
-This is a more dynamic powershell script.
-This will detect roles,
-						and features and even software and install the appropiate GPO backup.
+    Apply-STIGToolAdv.ps1	This is a more dynamic powershell script.
+This will detect roles, and features and even software and install the appropiate GPO backup.
-   Apply-SCAPTool.ps1	IN-DEVELOPMENT.
-This is the most advanced powershell script.
-This script is alot
-						like linux's OpenSCAP, it will parse the XCCDF file from DISA and build a dataset of all STIG components.
+    Apply-SCAPTool.ps1	 	This is the most advanced powershell script.
+This script is alot like linux's OpenSCAP, it will parse the XCCDF file from DISA and build a dataset of all STIG components.
 Then one by one it will apply the STIG based on the configuration files.
-   Remove-STIGTool.ps1 	IN-DEVELOPMENT.
-This script will take the lo
+    Remove-STIGTool.ps1 	This script just removes the the group policy folders and clear the security database.

 ## REQUIREMENTS:
  - To be compliant with latest STIGS, VM templates must be configured using UEFI, secureboot and virtualization (credguard) See screencaps in VM folder